irismake/ESP32_Bluetooth_OTA_Firmware_Update/docs/en/api-reference/storage/nvs_flash.rst

 Item Hash List
 ^^^^^^^^^^^^^^

 To reduce the number of reads from flash memory, each member of the Page class maintains a list of pairs: item index; item hash.
 This list makes searches much quicker.
 Instead of iterating over all entries, reading them from flash one at a time, `Page::findItem` first performs a search for the item hash in the hash list.
 This gives the item index within the page if such an item exists.
-Due to a hash collision, it is possible that a different item will be found.
+Due to a hash collision, it is possible that a different item is found.
 This is handled by falling back to iteration over items in flash.

 Each node in the hash list contains a 24-bit hash and 8-bit item index.
 Hash is calculated based on item namespace, key name, and ChunkIndex.
 CRC32 is used for calculation; the result is truncated to 24 bits.
 To reduce the overhead for storing 32-bit entries in a linked list, the list is implemented as a double-linked list of arrays.
 Each array holds 29 entries, for the total size of 128 bytes, together with linked list pointers and a 32-bit count field.
 The minimum amount of extra RAM usage per page is therefore 128 bytes; maximum is 640 bytes.